Lsq707/Java-based-testing-tool/README.md

 To compile and run the code, you must have Java 21.

 ## How to start
-* Create your user class with related parameters in jLoadFile like below (user needs to be static)
+* Create your user class with related parameters in jLoadFile like below
 ```
 @UserParam(
         host = "http://0.0.0.0:9000",